irismdza/pong/README.md

-# Pong Wars
+# Summary

-A basic pong game built using SVGs, JavaScript, and absolutely no jQuery.
+Pong Wars: a basic pong game built with plain vanilla JavaScript.

-## Summary

-- Code-along style project in RED's Web Dev course.
+# Specifications
+* Uses SVGs to render pong game with board, paddles, and ball
+* First time working with object-oriented programming and classes
+* Uses ES2015 constructor and methods
-- First time using Webpack instead of Gulp to bundle and load code.
+* First time using Webpack instead of Gulp to bundle and load code
-- First time using Babel to compile ES6 into ES5.
+* Uses Babel to compile ES6 into ES5
-- First time working with object-oriented programming.
+* Triggers audio on paddle bounce
+* Triggers new ball on keypress
+* Alerts winner at final score

+# Challenges
+The most difficult thing was understanding where everything was pointing to, especially when using "this".
+There was a lot of code involved that was very new to me as I've never worked with JavaScript before.

-## Takeaways
+# Takeaways
+There is a lot of work that happens behind the scenes to build a simple pong game.
+It was also fascinating to learn how SVGs are actually built.
+I definitely want to continue practicing and understanding the language structure and syntax of vanilla JavaScript, because there's a lot of possibility and magic it can create.

-## Usage
+# Usage

 **Install:**